 About Philip Slayton

-Since leaving legal practice, Philip Slayton has written two best-selling books: Lawyers Gone Bad: Money, Sex and Madness in Canada’s Legal Profession, published in hard cover by Viking Canada in 2007, in paperback by Penguin Canada in 2008, and as an ebook in 2010; and Mighty Judgment: How the Supreme Court of Canada Runs Your Life, published in hard cover and as an ebook in 2011 by Allen Lane and as a paperback by Penguin Canada in 2012.
-In 2014 he independently published Bay Street: A Novel, a legal thriller.
+Since leaving legal practice Philip Slayton has written seven books.
+Lawyers Gone Bad: Money, Sex and Madness in Canada’s Legal Profession was published in hard cover by Viking Canada in 2007, in paperback by Penguin Canada in 2008, and as an ebook in 2010.
+Mighty Judgment: How the Supreme Court of Canada Runs Your Life was published in hard cover and as an ebook in 2011 by Allen Lane and as a paperback by Penguin Canada in 2012.
+In 2013 Philip independently published Bay Street: A Novel, a legal thriller.
 The Toronto Star described Bay Street as “expert and engaging… exciting and hilarious… a first rate crime novel…” Mayors Gone Bad was published in hard cover and as an ebook by Viking in May of 2015.
 How To Be Good: The Struggle Between Law and Ethics (with Patricia Chisholm), a collection of essays first published in Canadian Lawyer magazine, was published in 2017.
-The Future of Tennis (with Peter Figura) will be published in August 2018 by Skyhorse Publications of New York.
-Philip is now working on a book about freedom in Canada, to be published by the University of Regina Press in 2019.
+The Future of Tennis (with Peter Figura) was published in 2018 by Skyhorse Publications/Simon and Schuster of New York.
+Philip’s latest book, Nothing Left to Lose, assessing the state of freedom in Canada, will be published by Sutherland House in spring 2020.